Code-Institute-Submissions/DogMassagePluto/README.md

 </ul>

 ## Strategy
-The goal for this website is to show dog-owners how they can improve their dog’s health through dog massage and with which type of massage their dog can benefit.
+The goal for this website is to show how a dog’s health can be improved through massage.

 ## Scope
 Massage types, all benefits, about me, consult, contact and social media links.